Samic8/samdawson.dev/src/articles/tailwind-purgecss.md

 }
 ```

-With the CSS file containing the core tailwind directives/imports.
+The **global.css** file contains the core tailwind directives/imports, which are purged of unused tailwind classes.

 ```css
 /* src/css/global.css */